bhaskarrob/cs276-site.github.io/assignments-and-grading.md

 ## Cheating

-Any student found to be cheating risks automatically failing the class and being referred to the Office of Student Conduct.
+Any student found to be cheating risks automatically failing the class and being referred to the Center for Student Conduct.

 ## Submission